Jónas Jónsson

-Jónas Jónsson (known also as Jónas frá Hriflu; May 1, 1885 – July 19, 1968) was an Icelandic educator and politician, and one of the most influential people in 20th-century Icelandic culture and politics.
+Jónas Jónsson (also known as Jónas frá Hriflu; May 1, 1885 – July 19, 1968) was an Icelandic educator and politician, and one of the most influential people in 20th-century Icelandic culture and politics.
 Initially an educator and writer of textbooks, he was chairman of the Progressive Party for ten years, and Minister of Justice from 1927 to 1932.

 Biography

 Jónas was born in Hrifla in Suður-Þingeyjarsýsla.
 He studied at Möðruvalla School and wanted to attend the Reykjavík Latin School in 1905, but could not afford it—by the time his family had saved enough money he was rejected (by rector Steingrímur Thorsteinsson) for being too old.

 Instead, he attended the Askov Folk High School in Denmark, and then moved to England to attend Ruskin College in Oxford, known as an institution for working-class students.
 On his return to Iceland, in 1909, he found himself in opposition to the class of newly wealthy Icelanders and became involved in politics.
 He was elected MP in 1922 for the Progressive Party, a Liberal and agrarian-centrist party, a seat he held until 1949.
 He became attorney general in 1927, and was Minister of Justice from 1927 to 1932.
 He was chairman of the Progressive Party for ten years, from 1934 to 1944.